Birthday wishes from Rudy Giuliani? That will cost you | Politics

 Birthday wishes from Rudy Giuliani?
 That will cost you

-For $199, Rudy Giuliani will tell you a story or wish you a happy birthday.
-The longtime Donald Trump adviser, facing mounting legal bills and a criminal investigation, announced on Tuesday that he had signed up for Cameo, a website that lets celebrities sell video greetings to fans.
+Giuliani is expected to make another attempt to dismiss the lawsuit.
+A New York court suspended Giuliani from practicing law in June, finding that he had made "demonstrably false and misleading" statements against the integrity of the election.

-For $199, Rudy Giuliani will tell you a story or wish you a happy birthday.
+For $325, Rudy Giuliani will tell you a story or wish you a happy birthday.
+The longtime Donald Trump adviser, facing mounting legal bills and a criminal investigation, said on Tuesday he had signed up for Cameo, a website that lets celebrities sell video greetings to fans.

-Giuliani did not immediately respond to a request for comment.
-Giuliani's lawyer Bob Costello declined to comment.
-In June, Rudy's allies created a "Freedom Fund" for public donations to help the Republican former Manhattan U.S. Attorney with his legal woes.
+Giuliani did not respond to a request for comment.
+His lawyer, Bob Costello, declined to comment.
+In June, Giuliani's allies created a "Freedom Fund" for public donations to help the former New York mayor and Manhattan U.S. attorney with his legal woes.

-Giuliani's business dealings with Ukrainian oligarchs while he was working as Trump's lawyer are the subject of a probe by federal prosecutors in Manhattan.
+Giuliani's business dealings with Ukrainian oligarchs while he was working as a lawyer for Trump, the former president, are the subject of a probe by federal prosecutors in Manhattan.
 Federal agents searched his home and office in April, seizing phones and computers.
 Giuliani has denied claims of wrongdoing, and his lawyers have suggested the investigation is politically motivated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)